-As disclosed in note 2, 7 and 8 to the standalone financial statements, the Company develops various product models and performs trial runs for enhancing their performance and increasing their efficiency.
-The Company has a research and development department, which oversees such | b) development process and conducts trial runs.
-The Company has capitalised ₹ 2,709.19 lakh during the year ended 31 March 2021 under intangible assets and intangible assets under development, which comprises of raw material cost (net of scrap sales) and certain attributable overheads.
-The Company capitalises the product models when they are ready for sale in the active market.

-Such developmental activities represent a significant part of the business and the Company uses judgement to determine classification of expenditure into research and development phase wherein, as per the applicable accounting guidance, expenditure incurred on research activities is required to be recognised in the statement of profit and loss and development costs may be capitalised, subject to specific conditions.
-Such assessment includes assessing whether the product being developed is commercially feasible, whether the Company has adequate technical, financial and other required resources to complete the development and whether the costs will be fully recovered through future sale of the product.

-Considering the materiality of the amounts, significant judgement involved in determining the appropriate quantum of development expenses to be capitalised, including those incurred on trial runs, this matter has been considered as a key g) audit matter for the current year audit.

-Our audit work included, but was not restricted to performing the following procedures:

-- We obtained an understanding of management's process for assessing costs forming part of research and development activities and whether such costs meet recognition criteria in terms with Indian Accounting Standard 38, Intangible Assets; - We assessed the design and implementation of controls in respect of expenses incurred for trial runs, in addition to testing the effectiveness of key controls operating across the business; - We obtained a schedule of all the costs capitalised by the company and on test-check basis, verified that the cost of only those raw materials, that have been used for the purpose of development activities and trial runs, were capitalised, as applicable; - We also assessed the reasonableness of overheads allocated along with consumption of raw material; - We further evaluated the commercial viability of the product by considering other information obtained during the audit, including products being developed in previous years, the stage of related sales prospects and, where appropriate, the level of sales generated to determine whether the status and performance of developed products corroborated management's assertions over the technical feasibility and the ability to generate 'probable' future economic benefits: - We also ensured that the carrying value of these intangible assets under development will be fully recovered by the Company and there are no impairment indicators for these assets.
-For this assessment, we obtained the product assessment which are being currently developed by the Company and discussed the same with the management, including research and development personnel.
-Also, we reviewed the product assessment in reference to developed products, which were capitalised in the earlier years and being currently sold by the Company; - We have evaluated the adequacy of disclosures made by the Company in the financial statements in view of the requirements as specified in the Indian Accounting Standards.
+ey audit matter How our audit addressed the key audit matter roduct development - Intangible assets s disclosed in note 2, 7 and 8 to the standalone nancial statements, the Company develops arious product models and performs trial runs or enhancing their performance and increasing heir efficiency.
+The Company has a research and evelopment department, which oversees such evelopment process and conducts trial runs.
+The ompany has capitalised ₹ 2,709.19 lakh during he year ended 31 March 2021 under intangible ssets and intangible assets under development, which comprises of raw material cost (net of scrap ales) and certain attributable overheads.
+The ompany capitalises the product models when hey are ready for sale in the active market. uch developmental activities represent a ignificant part of the business and the Company ses judgement to determine classification of xpenditure into research and development phase wherein, as per the applicable accounting guidance, xpenditure incurred on research activities is equired to be recognised in the statement of rofit and loss and development costs may be apitalised, subject to specific conditions.
+Such ssessment includes assessing whether the roduct being developed is commercially feasible, whether the Company has adequate technical, nancial and other required resources to complete the development and whether the costs will be fully ecovered through future sale of the product. onsidering the materiality of the amounts, ignificant judgement involved in determining the propriate quantum of development expenses to be capitalised, including those incurred on trial uns, this matter has been considered as a key How our audit addressed the key audit matter Our audit work included, but was not restricted to performing the following procedures: a) We obtained an understanding of management's process for assessing costs forming part of research and development activities and whether such costs meet recognition criteria is terms with Indian Accounting Standard 38, Intangible Assets; b) We assessed the design and implementation of controls is respect of expenses incurred for trial runs, in addition to testim the effectiveness of key controls operating across the business c) We obtained a schedule of all the costs capitalised by the company and on test-check basis, verified that the cost of evelopment activities and trial runs, were capitalised, a applicable; d) We also assessed the reasonableness of overheads allocate along with consumption of raw material; e) We further evaluated the commercial viability of the product by considering other information obtained during the aud including products being developed in previous years, the stage or related sales prospects and, where appropriate, the level of sale generated to determine whether the status and performance or developed products corroborated management's assertion over the technical feasibility and the ability to generate 'probable future economic benefits; f) We also ensured that the carrying value of these intangible asset.
+For thas assessment, we obtained the product assessment which ar being currently developed by the Company and discussed th same with the management, including research and development inference to developed products, which were capitalised in the earlier years and being currently sold by the Company; g) We have evaluated the adequacy of disclosures made by the company;